 They could also have brittle bones.
-Despite this, they are not in pain.
-The sensation of pain is caused by tissue changes caused by inflammation.
+Despite this, pain does not exist.
+Pain occurs because of tissue changes caused by inflammation.
 Inflammation promotes the development of new blood vessels in joint tissues.
 This process also results in the formation of new nerves around joint cartilage.
-Doctors believe that this new nerve growth is the cause of back pain and inflammation.
+Doctors believe that this new nerve growth causes back pain and inflammation.
 Increased tissue activity and swelling caused by inflammation can make the new nerves extremely sensitive.
 All of the steps in this inflammatory process (new blood vessel growth, new nerve growth) feed off of one another in an endless cycle.
 Stopping inflammation reduces pain and slows joint damage.

 Obesity and Back Pain

 Abdominal obesity worsens spine problems in significant ways.
 The muscles and ligaments that support your spine can become strained by belly fat.
 Your spine’s joints are especially vulnerable to daily wear and tear due to a lack of support.
 Most of us gain weight by eating too many starchy, refined foods that stimulate insulin release.
 Insulin alerts enzymes in your body.
 These enzymes raise the number of inflammatory cells.